-EDUCATIONAL REQUIREMENT

-Diploma in Law (17 core subjects and 3 electives) or a law degree from a University
+SOLICITOR EDUCATIONAL REQUIREMENT Provide legal advice on a Diploma in Law (17 core range of issues, generally subjects and 3 electives) outside of court or a law degree from a ADMISSION AS A LAWYER University For more see: Ipab.justice.nsw.gov.au BARRISTER PRACTICAL REQUIREMENT Appears in court on Practical Legal Training behalf of clients. completed with an (Additional training is accredited provider. required - see NSW Bar For more information see: Association) lpab.justice.nsw.gov.au

-PRACTICAL REQUIREMENT

-Practical Legal Training completed with an accredited provider.
-For more information see: lpab.justice.nsw.gov.au ADMISSION AS A LAWYER For more see:

-Ipab.justice.nsw.gov.au

-SOLICITOR

-Provide legal advice on a range of issues, generally outside of court

-BARRISTER

-Appears in court on behalf of clients.
-(Additional training is required - see NSW Bar Association